-On 28 – 30 October GLOBSEC Young Europeans’ Forum 2016 was held on the sidelines of GLOBSEC Tatra Summit.
-The aim of the project was to give young professionals an opportunity to discuss current challenges in the EU while improving their policy-making skills and engaging in networking with their peers as well as senior policy makers.
+On 28 – 30 October GLOBSEC Young Europeans’ Forum 2016 was held on the sidelines of the GLOBSEC Tatra Summit.
+The aim of the project was to give young professionals an opportunity to discuss current challenges in the EU while improving their policy-making skills and engaging in networking with their peers as well as senior policymakers.
 GLOBSEC Young Europeansʹ Forum was an excellent opportunity for emerging leaders to confront their views on current European, foreign and economic issues.
-In just three days they participated on multiple debates with experts on topics, enjoyed Cocktail as well as Gala Dinner.
-On the last of conference, they joined the main GLOBSEC Tatra Summit 2016.
+In just three days they participated in multiple debates with experts on topics, enjoyed Cocktail as well as Gala Dinner.
+On the last day of conferences, they joined the main GLOBSEC Tatra Summit 2016.
 That is enough from us, let’s read impressions of GLOBSEC Young Europeans’ Forum participants.

 The GLOBSEC Young Europeans’ Forum was an illuminating and enlightening experience – a chance to meet other young people from all over Europe interested in international politics but engaged in different areas: some students (but with different expertise), and professionals from a variety of areas contributing to a superb discussion.
 It was particularly worthwhile to have speakers from such a wide variety of areas: many were not actually speaking about my specific research interests but despite my (at times) ignorance, I found them all very insightful and credible on their policy areas.
 In particular, I thought GYEF was especially useful for challenging the assumptions we hold (both overt and tacit) and bringing them out into the open.
 I especially enjoyed the Working Group on the Future of Europe: so much prognosticating is done about Europe and how it is sick, but remarkably little seems to be done to try and fix this so I felt this was a step in the right direction.
 Thanks for a great weekend, and hopefully I can participate in more GLOBSEC events in the future.